 Building the templates in code requires parsing the files in templates/root

-and then splitting that into individual posts
+and then splitting that into individual posts and index clones, then

-to override the empty body
+calling ParseFiles to override the empty body template in root.

 The beauty of Go is that this is probably clearer when expressed in code: